$PAIN: Redefining Meme Coin Aesthetics with Windows 3.0 Nostalgia

 The “New Ugly” Call

-After pre-launch, the team swapped my subtle blue background with a repeating Harold face pattern to maximise visual impact.
-I initially resisted—it challenges conventional aesthetics.
+After pre-launch, the team swapped my subtle blue background for a repeating Harold face pattern to maximise visual impact.
+I hated it at first—it looked wrong.

-But meme coin audiences don’t want “beautiful” design.
-They want something so visually jarring that they want to share it.
+But meme coin audiences don’t want a pretty design.
+They want something so visually obnoxious that they want to share it.
 The “ugliness” became the point.

 Pre-launch and official launch version